'The Music Room'

 ShermanAudio Geek Zone

-Ther transferred my call to their Kits and Parts branch (now defunct)
+They transferred my call to Parts branch (now defunct) "Audio Electronics Supply"

-The person on the call, also mailed me a package of brochures with the Sprague's
+The person on the call, super friendly, included a package of brochures with the Sprague's

-So I scanned these for posterity & also for technical reference
+These were in my library so I scanned these now for posterity & also technical reference

-You can see that my amps were inspired by looking at these brochures
+You can see that many of my DIY amps, were inspired by looking (and drooling) over these brochures

 Cary Audio 1995 Product Line Brochures